Expert medical and surgical care in Thailand

 • Advances both jaws to permanently enlarge the entire upper airway

-• Highest surgical success rate for severe sleep apnoea — exceeding 85%
+• Highest surgical success rate for severe sleep apnoea among the airway operations

 • Reserved for severe cases or when other interventions are insufficient